ktaylor63/southeast/site/content/science/committee.md

 Don’t be afraid to make mistakes, and don’t let the fear of making them keep you from doing the right thing for conservation.

-## Laura Brandt, Regional Scientist
+## Laura Brandt, Regional Scientist, Committee Chair

+{{< figure class="photo-right" src="/images/pages/laura-brand-bio.jpg" alt="A biologist with a headlamp taking measurements from a captured alligator." >}}

 **Davie, Florida**
 [Laura_brandt@fws.gov](mailto:Laura_brandt@fws.gov)
 [Job Series: 0486](https://www.usajobs.gov/Search/?keyword=0486)